Environments

 To use TalkJS in your production environment, you need to subscribe to one of our plans and switch to Live Mode.

-To switch your application to Live Mode, you will need to access the settings for Live Mode in your TalkJS Dashboard.
-To do this, toggle the switch in the top bar of the Dashboard to Viewing Live Mode:
+To switch your application to Live Mode, you will need to access the settings for Live Mode.
+To do this, go to the Settings page in your TalkJS dashboard, and toggle the switch in the top bar of the dashboard to Viewing Live Mode:

 Then follow these steps:

-In the code for your TalkJS session, replace your Test Mode App ID with the Live Mode App ID.
-You can find your App ID in the Settings section of the dashboard.
+• In the code for your TalkJS session, replace your Test Mode App ID with the Live Mode App ID.
+You can find your App ID on the Settings page of the dashboard.
 The exact location of your App ID in your code will depend on your implementation of TalkJS, but may look something like this:

-If you have created or modified any themes in the Theme Editor, you will need to publish them to the live environment to use them there.
-To publish your themes, go to the Themes tab of the Dashboard and click the Copy to live button for the themes you want to copy to the live environment.
+• If you have created or modified any themes in the Theme Editor, you will need to publish them to the live environment to use them there.
+To publish your themes, go to the Themes page of the dashboard and click the Copy to live button for the themes you want to copy to the live environment.

-Tip: If your application or website has multiple environments — for instance, a test environment and a production environment — which use different TalkJS environments, it might be a good idea to store your Live and Test TalkJS credentials as environment variables in your code.
+Tip: If your application or website has multiple environments—for instance, a test environment and a production environment—that use different TalkJS environments, it might be a good idea to store your Live and Test TalkJS credentials as environment variables in your code.
 This allows you to try out new themes, roles, or any other customization on your test environment before going live to production with any changes.